Tamr Core can accelerate the schema mapping process by learning which input attributes are likely to be mapped to unified attributes.

-- Learn from mappings by running the job (done by Tamr).
+- Learn from mappings by running the job (initiated by you, completed by Tamr Core).

-- Repeat if necessary (done by you).
+- Repeat if necessary.

-Steps 2-4 represent jobs that Tamr runs to learn and generate suggested mappings for attributes in the unified dataset.
+Steps 2-4 represent jobs that Tamr Core runs to learn and generate suggested mappings for attributes in the unified dataset.

 If you are running a mastering or categorization project, you can continue optimizing the schema for the unified dataset as needed.
-If, on the other hand, you are satisfied with the set of unified attributes, you can proceed to preview the records in the unified dataset.
+If, on the other hand, you are satisfied with the set of unified attributes, you can proceed to previewing the records in the unified dataset.